sinedied/smoke/README.md

 - Generate mocks with JavaScript for more complex responses
 - Define different mock sets to simulate various scenarii (errors...), with fallback
 - Customize headers and status code if needed, automatically detect content-type if not specified
+- Generate mocks quickly by recording from an existing server

 ## Installation